bhood4/katacoda-scenarios/tf101/plan.md

+You can check the configuration for errors and validates providers have been correctly initialised.
+Validate is provider-aware with specific cloud-provider errors.

+`terraform validate`{{execute}}

 Once the configuration has been defined we need to create an execution plan.
 Terraform describes the actions required to achieve the desired state.
 The plan can be saved using -out.
 We'll apply the execution plan in the next step.

 To create a plan, use the CLI